 NOTE 2: Broodstock selection and spawning can be complicated.
 Often, not all returning fish will be part of the broodstock.
 Also, broodstock may be brought in from other hatcheries or from natural populations.
 Further, in many cases not all of the identified broodstock will be spawned due to pre-spawning mortality, broodstock set-aside in excess of spawning needs, skewed sex ratio, selection of individuals, and other factors.
 In a simple case where only returning salmon are selected as broodstock, the broodstock is usually a subset of the total return, and the hatchery spawners are usually a subset of the broodstock.

-Appendix C. Recovery Domains, Species, ESUs, MPGs, and Populations Defined by NMFS and NPCC/CBFWA/CRITFC

-(Back to Populations table) (Back to Table of Contents.)

-The tables in the main portion of this document ask that the species common name, run, evolutionarily significant unit (ESU), recovery domain, major population groups (MPG), and fish population code be provided whenever possible and appropriate.
-The current list of ESUs and MPGs defined by NMFS, along with population names and population codes, can be found at http://www.streamnet.org/ca-populations.

-MPGs are groups of populations intermediate in scope between individual populations and ESUs.
-MPGs are sometimes called "strata" in the Willamette/Lower Columbia recovery domain and "geographic regions" in the Puget Sound recovery area.
-Further information about MPGs can be found at the Northwest Fisheries Science Center web site.
+Hatchery origin / Natural origin: "Hatchery origin" fish are those resulting from spawning in a hatchery, while "Natural origin" fish are those resulting from spawning in the natural environment.
+Whether the parents were hatchery origin, natural origin, or a mix does not matter.

+Smolt equivalent: This term, used in the JuvenileOutmigrants table, is a way to standardize information from across different locations and juvenile fish life stages to a single location and life stage.
+See Appendix E for a fuller explanation of this term.